 Marvel also published the two Dark Crystal comics together in a "Marvel Super Special" magazine sized edition.

-Here is a comparison showing the difference in the colouring for the magazine.
+Here is a comparison showing the difference in the colouring for the magazine from the comic book.
 Each page was completely recoloured with more detail than the smaller comics.

 To make up the extra pages needed for this format there are about 13 pages of movie photos and concept art at the back following the comic, and three movie photo pages at the front of the book.
 Below is the back cover with an awesome full page photo of Jen on the crystal!